GitHuberlandYann/VOX/README.md

 * [GLM](https://github.com/g-truc/glm.git) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
 * [SOIL](https://github.com/littlstar/soil.git) is a tiny C library used primarily for uploading textures into OpenGL.
 * [siv::PerlinNoise](https://github.com/Reputeless/PerlinNoise.git) is a header-only Perlin noise library for modern C++ (C++17/20).
 The implementation is based on Ken Perlin's Improved Noise.
+* [zlib](https://github.com/madler/zlib.git) is a general purpose data compression library.
+I use it to compress packets sent by server to clients.

 ## References
 * The assets used in this project come from https://mcasset.cloud.